 Remember, you rarely need to use pronouns and you don’t need to conjugate based on pronouns.
 You’ll be surprised at how quickly you will learn how to communicate basic concepts in Korean with relative ease!

-Why It’s Easy to Find Resources for Learning Korean
+Why It’s Easy to Find Resources to Learn Korean

-Of course people have been speaking Korean for thousands of years – it’s not exactly a new language.
-However when learning Korean, you won’t have to learn using the Korean version of Shakespeare or anything equally antiquated.
+When learning how to speak Korean, you won’t have to learn using the Korean version of Shakespeare or anything equally antiquated.